Jim89/leachjim/content/about.md

 I now work as a commerical data scientist and manager: I apply scientific rigour to identify and quantify business opportunities using data, and lead others to do the same.
 My analytical mindset; technical aptitude; tenacity and drive, and communication and leadership skills enable me to use data to find and communicate answers to interesting questions, and to empower others to do so, too.

 If you're interested, this site was built using the [blogdown](https://github.com/rstudio/blogdown) package for R and [RMarkdown](http://rmarkdown.rstudio.com/).
 It's processed with [Hugo](https://gohugo.io/) and hosted with [Netlify](https://www.netlify.com/).
-The source for this site is saved on [GitHub](https://github.com/jim89/thedatagent) and the site is deployed continuously from there.
-You can also find some the other (non-work) projects I've worked on on GitHub.
+The source for this site is saved on [GitHub](https://github.com/jim89/leachjim) and the site is deployed continuously from there.
+You can also find some the other projects I've worked on on GitHub.

 ***